 I have to say that I was very skilled at this.
 I was always successful, whatever happened.
 Avoiding a worse situation is also a sign of success.

 For many years I was floating along and never entirely made it.
 I was stuck in a cycle and couldn’t find my way out.
 In the back of my head, I knew that I wasn’t successful at all.
 There was this nagging feeling that wouldn’t leave me alone.

 I learned my lessons when Alex and I decided to start a business together.
 Alex is a good friend of mine and the analytical type: someone who takes ideas apart and puts them together again.

 He was terrific at planning things – and statistics were something he lived for.
 I am exactly the opposite.
 I am a dreamer, someone who comes up with ideas, highly motivated and full of energy.
 I didn’t see it at the time, but Alex became my biggest business lesson ever.

-Together we came up with a few ideas for our new business and Alex created an amazing business plan to go with it.
+Together we came up with a few ideas for our new business and Alex created a fantastic business plan to go with it.
 We made a step-by-step plan and set clear success points on the way.
 We also worked on the final result.
 We described as good as possible what we expect to have achieved at which stage on the journey.